|Cost (AUD):||up to $9,995.00|

 Diploma of Nursing (domestic enrolments)

 EQUALS International is an accredited Educational Institute which is approved to deliver this qualification through the Australian Quality Training Framework.
-Students enjoy a supportive learning environment where care and attention is given to their individual needs.
+Learners enjoy a supportive learning environment where care and attention are given to their individual needs.
 Credit for previous nursing/health experience may apply.

 The enrolled nurse is an associate to the registered nurse who demonstrates competence in the provision of patient-centered care as specified by the registering authority’s licence to practice, educational preparation and context of care.